reydelleon/civicdata.github.io/_posts/2015-03-04-gis-open-data-american-printing-house-open-street-map.md

 [![OSM Building Import Progress](/images/screenshot-building-editing.jpg)](http://wiki.openstreetmap.org/wiki/Louisville,_Kentucky/Building_Outlines_Import/Contributor_Guide)

-We taught volunteers how to use OSM's [Task Manager](http://tasks.openstreetmap.us/job/50) to load buildings and addresses, one neighborhood at a time, and made initial progress toward adding the data for the entire city into Open Street Maps.
+We taught volunteers how to use OSM's [Task Manager](http://tasks.openstreetmap.us/job/50) to load buildings and addresses, one neighborhood at a time, and made initial progress toward adding the data for the entire city into OpenStreetMap.
 There is still a lot of work to be done to get all the buildings and addresses loaded, so please join us for Part 2 of the effort Saturday, March 21st at the American Printing House for the Blind.

 For this event there was actually zero programming needed.
 All that was needed is a laptop, following written and spoken instructions, and an attention to detail.
 Any other skills are just a bonus.
 It was a great way to build our brigade with some prep work by our leaders.